FogSecurity/aws-size/README.md

 * Python
 * AWS Credentials

+We recommend least privilege when running aws-size and using short-term credentials.  aws-size does not require any sort of write permissions.
+AWS provided managed policies that can work with aws-size include ReadOnlyAccess and SecurityAudit.
+The ViewOnlyAccess policy does not have the appropriate permissions to view usage of certain resources.
+An example IAM policy for aws-size can be found [here](iam/aws_size_read_policy.json).

 To install required libraries, `pip3 install -r requirements.txt` can be run.

 To run aws-size, the following command can be run: